ytakefuji/science_articles/README.md

-# Publications in Nature and Science
+# Publications in NEJM, Nature and Science

 # NEJM (New England Journal of Medicine)
 <p>